oremanj/tricycle/README.rst

    :alt: Checked with mypy

-This is a library of interesting-but-maybe-not-yet-fully-proven extensions to `Trio <https://github.com/python-trio/trio>`__, the friendly Python library for async concurrency and I/O.
+This is a library of extensions to `Trio

-While we won't release known-broken code, and we strive for cleanliness and good test coverage, please be advised that ``tricycle`` is mostly one person's box of tools that seemed like a good idea at the time, and should be treated with according skepticism if you're contemplating using it in production.
-It hasn't necessarily been reviewed or tested to Trio's standards, it supports at minimum Python 3.8, and some features might not be available on PyPy or on Windows.

-* If you find that it meets your needs, you're welcome to use it.
-We'll endeavor to provide a (short) deprecation period on API changes, but no guarantees on that yet.

-* If you find that it doesn't meet your needs, feel free to `let us know
-  <https://github.com/oremanj/tricycle/issues>`__, but don't say you
-  weren't warned. :-)
+<https://github.com/python-trio/trio>`__, the friendly Python library
+for async concurrency and I/O.

 Currently we have: